nmshd/documentation/_includes/use-cases/use-case-consumption-get-incoming-request.md

 {% include properties_list.html %}

-This use-case is intended to retrieve an [incomming request](/integrate/data-model-overview#request) by it's id.
-The differences of an outgoing and an incomming request are defined [here](/integrate/data-model-overview#localrequeststatus).
+This use-case is intended to retrieve an [incoming request](/integrate/data-model-overview#request) by it's id.
+The differences of an outgoing and an incoming request are defined [here](/integrate/data-model-overview#localrequeststatus).

 ## Parameters

-- The `id` of the incomming request.
+- The `id` of the incoming request.

 ## On Success